OpenEvalProject/evals/manuscripts/elife-75609/v2/manuscript.md

 ## Results

-## Exp.
+### Exp.
 1: context-induced relapse to nicotine-seeking after punishment-imposed abstinence is associated with increased Fos expression in aIC, and projections from BLA to aIC

 In this experiment, we aimed to identify total activity in IC and BLA, and the inputs to aIC, that are associated with context-induced relapse after punishment.
 Figure 1A shows the experimental timeline.
 We first injected the rats with the retrograde tracer CTb into aIC, and then trained them to self-administer nicotine via an active nose-poke in one environmental context (context A).
 An inactive nose-poke response was available but without consequence.
 After sufficient training, we then punished nicotine taking in an alternative context (context B).
 We then tested the rats in either context B (Punishment) or context A (Nicotine), or a third group was taken from the home-cage without a final test session (No test).
 We then processed the brains for immunohistochemical detection of the neuronal marker of activity cFos in combination with CTb.

 ![Figure 1.](https://cdn.elifesciences.org/articles/75609/elife-75609-fig1-v2.jpg)

 **Figure 1.:** (A) Outline of the experimental procedure (n = 19 females).
 Mean ± standard error of the mean (SEM) active and inactive nose-pokes, and nicotine infusions, during nicotine self-administration in context A (B), punishment in context B (C), and the context-induced nicotine-relapse test in context B or A (D).
 (E) Representative plots of the spread of CTb injections for the three groups.
 (F) Representative images of CTb injection in aIC, and CTb + Fos in BLA.
-Data are mean ± SEM number of Fos or CTb neurons per mm2, and percentage Ctb + Fos neurons, in the IC hemisphere ipsilateral to CTb injection (G), insular cortex (IC) hemisphere contralateral to the CTb injection (H), or BLA ipsilateral to the CTb injection (I). *p < 0.05; aIC, anterior insula cortex; mIC, middle insula cortex; pIC, posterior insula cortex; BLA, basolateral amygdala; FR, fixed-ratio.Figure 1—source data 1.
+Data are mean ± SEM number of Fos or CTb neurons per mm2, and percentage Ctb + Fos neurons, in the IC hemisphere ipsilateral to CTb injection (G), insular cortex (IC) hemisphere contralateral to the CTb injection (H), or BLA ipsilateral to the CTb injection (I). *p < 0.05; aIC, anterior insula cortex; mIC, middle insula cortex; pIC, posterior insula cortex; BLA, basolateral amygdala; FR, fixed-ratio.

-## Behavioral data
+#### Behavioral data

 Statistical analysis of the training data (Figure 1B) revealed a significant Nose-Poke × Session interaction (F(14,210) = 16.1, p < 0.001), indicating that responses on the active nose-poke increased throughout training compared to inactive nose-pokes.
 In punishment (Figure 1C), we observed a significant Nose-Poke × Session interaction (F(6,90) = 9.6; p < 0.001), reflecting the decrease in active nose-pokes during punishment.
 On the final test, we returned the rats to either context B (Punishment) or context A (Nicotine) (Figure 1D).
 We found a significant main effect of Test Context (F(1,13) = 14.7; p < 0.01), and a Test Context × Nose-Poke interaction (F(1,13) = 6.4; p < 0.05).
 These data show that rats tested in the nicotine context significantly increased nicotine-seeking (active nose-pokes) compared to the rats tested in the punishment context.

-## CTb + Fos data
+#### CTb + Fos data

 Figure 1E shows the spread of CTb at injection site, Figure 1F shows example CTb injection in aIC, CTb labeling in pIC and BLA, and CTb + Fos neurons in BLA.
 Figure 1G shows the total Fos, CTb, and percentage CTb + Fos neurons in the insula cortex ipsilateral to CTb injection.
 Using separate one-way analysis of variance (ANOVA) for each region, we found a significant effect of Test Context for Total Fos in aIC (F(2,17) = 13.1; p = 0.001), mIC (F(2,17) = 12.6; p = 0.001), and pIC (F(2,17) = 10.1; p = 0.002).
 Subsequent Tukey post hoc only revealed a significant difference between rats tested in nicotine versus punishment context for aIC (p = 0.025).
 We found no effect of Test Context for the total CTb in mIC and pIC (Fs < 1; ps > 0.05).
 For the percent of CTb neurons that also express Fos, there was a main effect of Test Context in both mIC (F(2,17) = 5.3; p < 0.05) and pIC (F(2,17) = 6.5; p < 0.05).
 However, post hoc analysis revealed no significant difference between the Nicotine and Punishment tested rats.